WolframResearch/LibraryLinkUtilities/docs/modules/logger.rst

    #include <LLU/ErrorLog/Logger.h>

-and then simply use one of the 3 predefined macros (yes, we don't like macros either, but here they do the job):
+and then simply use one of the 3 predefined macros:

 .. doxygendefine:: LLU_DEBUG